Marcus Ashcroft Medal

 It is named after former footballer Marcus Ashcroft, who played junior football on the Gold Coast for Surfers Paradise and Southport as well as 318 games for the Brisbane Bears/Lions between 1989 and 2003.
-He was both an integral member of Brisbane’s triple premiership team and the first Queenslander to play 300 AFL games.
-He is also a member of Queensland’s AFL Team of the Century.
+He was both an integral member of Brisbane's triple premiership team and the first Queenslander to play 300 AFL games.
+He is also a member of Queensland's AFL Team of the Century.
+His son, Will Ashcroft, won the medal on May 4, 2025 in QClash 28.

-Current Gold Coast captain Touk Miller and former Brisbane Lions' captain Dayne Beams have won the medal a record three times, whist Jarryd Lyons and Gary Ablett Jr have won the medal twice.
+Current Gold Coast player Touk Miller has won the medal a record four times, whilst former Brisbane Lions' captain Dayne Beams has won the medal three times and Jarryd Lyons, Gary Ablett Jr and Lachie Neale have won the medal twice.

+The first QClash final took place in the semi-finals of 2025.
+The medal was not awarded on this occasion.

 Winners

+Italics indicate that the award was won by a player on the losing team.